About Supported Employment

 On 3 December 2019, the FWC released a preliminary decision on the review of the Award and outlined a number of proposed changes, including moving to a single wage assessment tool, the Supported Wage System tool, with modifications to reflect a $3.50 minimum wage and two new wage grades (A and B).
 The FWC also decided to change superannuation contributions for employees under the Award.
 From 1 January 2021, superannuation contributions for employees with a disability is either 9.5% of their ordinary time earnings or $15 per week, whichever is the greater.

 As part of its decision, the FWC requested the Australian Government fund a three-month trial (the Trial) of the proposed changes to determine their practicality and cost impacts on ADEs.
 The Trial was scheduled to commence on 1 May 2020, however was placed on hold due to the impacts of the COVID-19 pandemic.
-It is anticipated the Trial will commence in March 2021.

 For further information on the review of the Award, visit the FWC's website.